turris-cz/user-docs/docs/hw/omnia-ng/rescue-modes.md

 The Turris Omnia NG router has a reset button on its back panel.
 When you press and immediately release the reset button, the router resets and boots into ordinary Turris OS ([mode 1](#standard-reboot)).
-To enter other reboot modes, press and hold D-Pad in any direction while pressing the reset button, and wait for a rescue mode image to show up on the display.
+To enter other reboot modes, press the reset button and hold the D-Pad in any direction, and wait for a rescue mode image to show up on the display.

 ![Rescue Mode splash screen](rescue.png)